folio-org/docs/content/en/docs/Settings/Settings_calendar/settings_calendar.md

 If a service point opens on one day and then does not close until a future day, the **Start day** and **End day** of a particular row may be different days.
 This may happen if, for example, a library remains open overnight for students studying for final exams.

-If a library's standard hours include a day when it is completely closed, it is recommended that you still set a row for that day, and just designate the status as closed.
-For example, if a library is always closed on Sundays, you would represent that day with a row with a status of **Closed**, a **Start day** of Sunday, and an **End day** of Sunday.
+If a library's standard hours include a day when it is completely closed, it is recommended that you still set a row for that day and designate the status as closed.
+For example, if a service point is always closed on Sundays, you would represent that day with a row with a status of **Closed**, a **Start day** of Sunday, and an **End day** of Sunday.

 To add **Hours of operation**: